Canadian Health Measures Survey (CHMS)

 Development of the clinic questionnaire proceeded in much the same way as that of the household questionnaire.
 Content was determined through a comprehensive consultation process and multiple iterations of the collection application were generated.
 Each iteration was assessed on flow within the mobile examination center (MEC) for both the respondent and staff.
 Quantity and quality of data collected was also assessed.

 The clinic questionnaire includes a set of self-reported health questions similar to the type of questions asked within the household questionnaire.
-As in cycle 3,the questions included at the MEC were related to medication use, tap water, hearing, sun exposure, indoor air and fish and shellfish consumption.
+The questions included at the MEC were related to medication use, fish and shellfish consumption and Vision questions.
 In addition, the clinic questionnaire includes introductory text/instructions and screening and administrative questions related to the physical measures tests conducted at the MEC.

 This is a sample survey with a cross-sectional design.

-A stratified three stages sample of one or two persons from each dwelling selected in a sampled collection site.
+The Canadian Health Measures Survey uses a stratified three-stage sample made up of one or two selected respondents from each dwelling selected in a sampled collection site.

-First stage: collection sites are divided in the 5 Canadian regions (Atlantic, Quebec, Ontario, Prairies, British Columbia)
+Strata are defined at every stage.
+At the first stage, collection sites are stratified in the 5 Canadian regions (Atlantic, Quebec, Ontario, Prairies, and British Columbia).

-Second stage: dwellings are divided in 7 hierarchical strata defined according to the presence or not of age groups and derived using the household composition obtained from recent auxiliary information:
+At the second stage, dwellings are stratified in 7 hierarchical groups defined according to the presence or not of age groups and derived using the household composition obtained from recent auxiliary information:

-1) dwellings with 3 to 5 year old, else
+1) dwellings with 3 to 5 year-olds, else

 7) other dwellings without household composition or with all ages outside the ones above.